swedenconnect/technical-framework/18 - User Message Extension in SAML Authentication Requests.md

 This specification defines the element `<UserMessage>` to be included in the `<Extensions>` element of an `AuthnRequest`.

-This element MAY included by a Service Provider asking the Identity Provider to display a given message for the user during the authentication phase.
+This element MAY be included by a Service Provider asking the Identity Provider to display a given message for the user during the authentication phase.
 The element has the following elements and attributes:

 `<Message>` \[One or more\]
 > Element that holds the user message for a specific language.
 See below.